gradle/declarative-gradle/unified-prototype/README.md

 > ./gradlew testbed-kotlin-jvm-application:run
 ```

-## Kotlin KMP
+## Kotlin Multiplatform

-The sample Kotlin Multiplatform project lives in the `testbed-kotlin-library` and `testbed-kotlin-application` directories.
+The sample Kotlin Multiplatform projects live in the `testbed-kotlin-library` and `testbed-kotlin-application` directories.

 The `unified-prototype/plugin-kmp` plugin demonstrates creating extensions using the Declarative DSL, and loading the data from those extensions into the KMP project used by KGP.